 Is a Home Equity Loan Considered a Second Mortgage?

 Yes.
 It’s considered a second mortgage when your home is used as collateral for the loan, just like the first mortgage.

 That’s what helps make a home equity loan cheaper than other types of loans.
-It’s a secured loan that’s secured by your home.
+It’s a secured loan that’s backed by your home.
 Worst case, if you don’t make payments on the second loan, the lender can foreclose on the loan and repossess your house.

-The first loan from your original lender, however, takes legal precedence so any proceeds from selling the home would first go to pay off the first loan before the second loan is paid.
+The first loan from your original lender, however, takes legal precedence, so any proceeds from selling the home would first go to pay off the first loan before the second loan is paid.
 If anything is left, you would receive it.